krushnakant-16/Valor_AIH_PS-32_Samay/README.md

 The working prototype is a single self-contained HTML file — no install, no server, no internet connection required after download.

 ```
-Download Samay_Demo.html → double-click → opens in your browser

 ```

 - Toggle between **Patient app** and **Staff dashboard** in the top bar